This guide will show you the best bike lock under 50. Enjoy.

 While if you find you have two criteria within the Low-Risk section then you'd probably get away with a lower security rating.

-Thankfully, there are independent third party companies that use standardized methods to test a wide number of locks.
+Thankfully, there are independent third party companies that use standardized methods to test a wide number.

 Sold Secure from the UK provides Gold, Silver or Bronze ratings depending on how long a lock can withstand an attack.
-Of all of the testers out there, these guys rate the widest variety of locks.
+Of all of the testers out there, these guys rate the widest variety.

 By using their ranking system, our chart now looks like this